BryceDecker/InterviewAnalysis/README.md

 Finally, we test and optimize various ML models for binary classification where we predict Lebron's tone on a test set of data.
 How well can our models predict tone with limitations to factors and a small sample size?

 ## :robot: ChatGPT
 Prompt testing was initially performed on openai's website.
-We found most consistent results when submitting batches of size 5.
+We found most consistent results when submitting batches of 5 questions/responses.
 After a consistent return from our prompt, we integrated ChatGPT into Python and identified the tone of over 2,000 questions and responses.

 Prompt: "Let 1 = positive, 0 = neutral, and -1 = negative.
 Identify the tone of the 5 questions using the given values.
 Output the list of values in order of the questions."